mperez83/GJ-Shark-Rescue/README.md

 # Shark-Rescue
-Tilted Game Jam 15 entry!
+Unity game submission for the 15th Tilted Game Jam!
 In this game, you play as a duck that must clean up the litter in the ocean to make the shark happy.

 Play it here: https://starbladek.itch.io/shark-rescue